Excursions

 Granada: the epicentre of Andalucía’s Moorish past

 Granada is primarily known for three things: its magnificent Moorish architecture, vibrant nightlife and the tradition of serving free tapas with any drink you order.
 In the city, you’ll find numerous bars lining the streets and squares, where you can enjoy a small plate of food alongside your reasonably priced drink.
-These tapas can range from fried fish, slow-cooked meat […]
+These tapas can range from fried fish and slow-cooked meat […]

 pedregalejo